 But no matter how worried we are about our loved one, it's our job to keep their spirits up as they try and get better again.

-But the question that often bamboozles people is 'What exactly should you bring someone in the hospital?'.
+But the question that often bamboozles people is 'What exactly should I bring for someone in the hospital?'.

 Why You Should Leave The Flowers At Home

 Flowers may seem like the obvious choice when you are thinking of things to take when visiting someone in the hospital.

 But there are three reasons why this is a really bad idea.